lilimelgar/CEN-catalogus-skillnet-exploration/README.md

 # CEN-catalogus-exploration

-Disclaimer: this repository is public, but the code and the data are still being improved and documented.
-It is recommended to wait until the final versions are available at the end of 2022.
+Disclaimer: We are still actively developing this notebook by improving existing functions and adding new ones.
+Also the CEN data is constantly being cleaned.
+This development will go until the end of the SKILLNET project (December 2022).
+If you use this notebook or the data before that date, please be aware that there may be issues or lack of documentation.
+It is recommended to use the cleaned data and code from December 2022.
+Please submit any issue to this Github repository or email the repository owner.
 (note updated on August 18, 2022)

 --